Repetitives/Hydra/README.md

-IF YOU NEED HELP/ SUPPORT: https://discord.gg/GpDjNKXRf6
+IF YOU NEED HELP/SUPPORT: https://discord.gg/GpDjNKXRf6